ClimbsRocks/auto_ml/README.md

 Limitations:
 You cannot alter the length or ordering of the X dataset, since you will not have a chance to modify the y dataset.
 If you want to perform filtering, perform it before you pass in the data to train on.

+ -->

+### Running the tests

+If you've cloned the source code and are making any changes (highly encouraged!), or just want to make sure everything works in your environment, run
+`nosetests -v tests`.

+The tests are pretty comprehensive, though as with everything with auto_ml, I happily welcome your contributions here!